jeff-phillips-18/odh-dashboard/CONTRIBUTING.md

 dotenv files applied to the root of this project...
 - `.env`, basic settings, utilized by both "frontend" and "backend"
 - `.env.local`, gitignored settings, utilized by both "frontend" and "backend"
 - `.env.development`, utilized by both "frontend" and "backend".
-Its use can be seen with the NPM script `$ yarn dev`
+Its use can be seen with the NPM script `$ npm run dev`
 - `.env.development.local`, utilized by both "frontend" and "backend".
-Its use can be seen with the NPM script `$ yarn dev`
+Its use can be seen with the NPM script `$ npm run dev`
 - `.env.production`, is primarily used by the "frontend", minimally used by the "backend".
-Its use can be seen with the NPM script `$ yarn start`
+Its use can be seen with the NPM script `$ npm run start`
 - `.env.production.local`, is primarily used by the "frontend", minimally used by the "backend".
-Its use can be seen with the NPM script `$ yarn start`
+Its use can be seen with the NPM script `$ npm run start`
 - `.env.test`, is primarily used by the "frontend", minimally used by the "backend" during testing
 - `.env.test.local`, is primarily used by the "frontend", minimally used by the "backend" during testing